groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/mhtml-to-ppsx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-MHTML"
+        - icon: "far fa-file-code"
           title: " About MHTML File Format"
           content: |
             Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
 The format is known as archive format because it saves the web HTML code and associated resources in a single file.
 These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
 MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
-Microsoft Windows uses MHTML file format for recording scenarios of problems observed during the usage of any application on Windows that raises issues.
-The MHTML file format encodes the page contents similar to specifications defined in message/rfc822 which is plain text email related specifications.
-The actual specifications of the format are as detailed by RFC 2557.

           link: "https://docs.fileformat.com/web/mhtml/"

     format:
         # format loop
-        - icon: "far fa-file-PPSX"
+        - icon: "far fa-file-powerpoint"
           title: " About PPSX File Format"
           content: |
             PPSX, Power Point Slide Show, file are created using Microsoft PowerPoint 2007 and above for Slide Show purpose.
 It is an update to the PPS file format that was supported by Microsoft PowerPoint 97-2003 versions.
 When a PPSX file is shared with another user and opened, it starts as PowerPoint show unlike PPTX file that opens in editable mode.
 The sequence of slide show is the same as in the original presentation.
 All the slides accompany the images, sounds and other embedded media accompany the presentation slides to the PPSX during the slideshow.

           link: "https://docs.fileformat.com/presentation/ppsx/"